Rubjerg/Graphviz.NetWrapper/README.md

         RootGraph root = RootGraph.CreateNew(GraphType.Directed, "Graph with records");
         Node nodeA = root.GetOrAddNode("A");
         nodeA.SetAttribute("shape", "record");
-        // New line characters are not supported by record labels, and will be ignored by Graphviz nodeA.SetAttribute("label", "1|2|3|{4|5}|6|{7|8|9}");
+        // New line characters are not supported by record labels, and will be ignored by Graphviz. nodeA.SetAttribute("label", "1|2|3|{4|5}|6|{7|8|9}");

         var layout = root.CreateLayout();

-        // The order of the list matches the order in which the labels occur in the label string above. var rects = layout.GetNode("A")!.GetRecordRectangles().ToList();
+        // The order of the list matches the order in which the labels occur in the label string
+        // above.
+        var rects = layout.GetNode("A")!.GetRecordRectangles().ToList();
         var rectLabels = layout.GetNode("A")!.GetRecordRectangleLabels().Select(l => l.Text).ToList();
         Assert.AreEqual(9, rects.Count);